Cross-platform analysis of C and C++ projects in PVS-Studio

 How to activate the license

 To make the analyzer work, activate the license using one of the ways described in the documentation.
-You can also tell PVS-Studio where you want to save the license file:

 If you don't have the license, you can request it on our website.